CorentinLabelle/Brainstorm-Tool/README.md

 ## Pipeline_Builder
 This app allows the user to create, save and modify pipelines.
 It can be opened from the main app.
-The pipeline is saved as a MatLab structure (.mat) that can be imported in the Analysis Tool and applied on studies.
+To build the pipeline, the user select the process and enters the information needed for each process.
+The pipeline is then saved as a MatLab structure (.mat) that can be imported in the main app and applied on studies.

 ### MatLab Structure
 Here is an example of a Pipeline structure: